How do you deal with the risks involved in recovery operations?

 The salvage vessels have already undergone security assessments and carry a full time security officer onboard at all times whom will both monitor any potential threat to the vessel and implement procedural security measures as required.
 Furthermore, once the team commence on the recoveries of cargoes the security team onboard is set to be upgraded with a further team of professional security experts covering 24/7.

-QUESTION How do you uphold security onboard?
+How do you uphold security onboard?

-IDM Exploration have no intentions to utilize divers for the recovery of cargoes, instead we intend to employ sophisticated remote control robotics operated from the control rooms of the salvage vessel.
+Britannia’s Gold has no intentions to utilize divers for the recovery of cargoes, instead we intend to employ sophisticated remote control robotics operated from the control rooms of the salvage vessel.
 Quite simply, every action that is undertaken on or around the shipwreck is filmed and recorded on a black box recorder system; the cargoes are then recovered to the deck of the salvage vessel by means of a crane hoisting the goods in a secured cage, and met by an IDM representative who will take stock of the recovered goods.
 Again, all actions onboard are covered by a 24 hour CCTV system and recorded for future scrutiny should the need arise.
 All recovered items of value will be photographed and logged into a digital database before being moved into locked secure facilities below decks on the salvage vessel.

-QUESTION What is the law pertaining to war graves?
+What is the law pertaining to war graves?

 Under international law, there is no concept of “war graves”, and therefore automatic protection from salvage operations is not afforded to “war graves”.